zhzhang2018/flying_beagle/Initial-design-diary.md

 #### SSP kit is 2lb without the servo and lifter module.
 My chassis design is likely never going to be lighter than that.
 However, there might be room for improvement?
 Such as deducing a pair of wheels, and sacrifice some armor?
 But the battery will also nearly double SSP's capacity, so no clear answer.

+#### As a control bot, the drivetrain must be decent.
+Easiest way out is buy SSP parts, I guess.
+But the Tarakan ESC was sold out.

 ## More thoughts on the lifter design

 Because the "lifter" is fairly unconventional, I'll start from listing some requirements.
 Not ranked yet.

-### The lifter must be resistant to sudden impact
+#### The lifter must be resistant to sudden impact

 Kind of easy to achieve, but might still need some more thought.
 Current idea is to use TPU like Hot Wings [citation needed], and maybe add some aluminum or titanium "bone" inside each arm.

 From Discord it seems like 0.25" Al takes hits better than 0.125" Ti.
 But maybe weight would be the larger factor.

-#### The lifter should survive vert hits

-I'm surprised how well Hot Wings' arms held up in June.
+**The lifter should survive vert hits.** I'm surprised how well Hot Wings' arms held up in June.
 Not sure if that can be transferrable - Hot Wings' arms move horizontally, but mine would be vertical.

 Here's hoping TPU fails in a good way.